Market Review: Completed

-- The potential inclusion of standards for the rate of change of frequency (RoCoF) following contingency events
+- the introduction of system limits for rate of change of frequency (RoCoF) following contingency events

 - changes to the settings that relate to the limits and thresholds for contingency events

 Key dates for the review